launchdarkly/js-core/packages/telemetry/node-server-sdk-otel/README.md

 [![Actions Status][node-otel-ci-badge]][node-otel-ci]
 [![Documentation](https://img.shields.io/static/v1?label=GitHub+Pages&message=API+reference&color=00add8)](https://launchdarkly.github.io/js-core/packages/telemetry/node-server-sdk-otel/docs/)

-# 🚫🚫🚫🚫🚫🚫

-> [!CAUTION]
-> This package is prerelease and experimental.
-It should not be used in production and is not supported.

-This package provides OpenTelemetry integrations for the LaunchDarkly Server-Side SDK for Node.js.

 ## LaunchDarkly overview

 [LaunchDarkly](https://www.launchdarkly.com) is a feature management platform that serves over 100 billion feature flags daily to help teams build better software, faster.
 [Get started](https://docs.launchdarkly.com/home/getting-started) using LaunchDarkly today!